maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Proposal.md

 Check [Benchmark Model Notebook](`https://github.com/maheshbabugorantla/Udacity_Machine_Learning/blob/Capstone_Project/Capstone-Project/Kaggle-Notebook.ipynb`) for information on feature engineering techniques used to impute the missing data in the given dataset.

 To improve the performance of the model over the benchmark model, we will need to find more anomalies in the data (if there are any and correct them).
-Reduce the dimensionality of the dataset using `LDA` - Linear Discriminant Analysis techique and test for the performance on the `train` and `test` datasets.
+Reduce the dimensionality of the dataset using **`LDA`** - **`Linear Discriminant Analysis`** techique and test for the performance on the `train` and `test` datasets.

 ### **Evaluation Metrics**

-with `StratifiedKFold` cross-validation technique
+I would like to propose an evaluation metric called `Cross Validation Score`.
+The simplest way to use cross-validation is to call the `cross_val_score` helper function on the estimator and the dataset.

+Given, the problem is to develop a supervised multi-class classification model, the `cross_val_score` method uses `StratifiedKFold` cross-validation technique. `StratifiedKFold` cross-validation method is a variation of `KFold` that returns startified folds.
+The folds are made by preserving the percentage of samples for each class.

+The model whose cross validation score is greater than the benchmark model will be my solution model.

 ### **Project Design**